 Created By: Friends of Stewart Park

-Step onto the Cayuga Waterfront Trail to encounter the park's story, an interesting history tracing from its roots with the Cayuga Nation to a cinematic spotlight on the silent film industry, to current revitalization efforts in preparation to celebrate the park’s 100th anniversary as a public park.
+Step onto the Cayuga Waterfront Trail to encounter the park's story, an interesting history tracing from its roots with the Cayuga Nation to a cinematic spotlight on the silent film industry, to current revitalization efforts by the Friends of Stewart Park.